alpkabac/sukima/README.md

   through the `!remember` command

 ### Remember
-Command: `!remember Your text`
+Command: `!remember [ Your text ]`
-Will insert a message from you in the bot's memory formatted like `yourNick: Your text`
+Will insert a message from you at the top of the bot's memory
 Be careful, you if you reuse the `!remember` command it will replace the previous things you remembered

 ### Also Remember